 How a long term view of talent prevents the creation of Blockers on your team

 Rapid growth.
 Achieving strategic objectives.
 Reaching a new phase of success.
-In high growth organizations, the daily focus is on serving clients and basic blocking and tackling.
+In high growth organizations the daily focus is on serving clients and basic blocking and tackling.
 Leadership development often takes a back seat.
 And then one day the CEO or Board of Directors realizes that the team that took the business to its current success will have trouble achieving at the next level.
-The priority had been business growth – growing leaders, unfortunately, was deferred.
+The priority was business growth – growing leaders unfortunately was deferred.

 The second outcome that we have observed is that the CEO realizes the leadership team that took him or her to success does not have the capabilities to guide the now more complicated organization.
 So, the CEO resorts to bringing in external talent.
-Sometimes this is a good answer, as a fresh set of eyes can sometimes be quite beneficial.
+Sometimes this is a good answer, a fresh set of eyes can be quite beneficial.
 But new talent at a senior level comes with risk.
-Cultural assimilation is difficult and “tissue rejection” is not uncommon for leaders joining a tight established team from the outside.
+Cultural assimilation is difficult and “tissue rejection” is not uncommon for leaders joining a tight knit, established team from the outside.
 And when too much talent is recruited externally, existing employees reconsider their own chances for upward mobility.
-While new blood can bring positive energy to an organization, there are tradeoffs.

 New blood can bring positive energy to an organization but there are tradeoffs.
 Our answer to this dilemma is to develop leaders early and often.
 We recommend that our clients refresh their strategic plan annually.
 As a follow on, we suggest that our clients complete a talent plan that is aligned to their strategy.

 Individuals with the potential to grow with the organization and eventually take on larger leadership positions are highlighted.
 For each of these high potential contributors, development plans are put in place to increase their likelihood of success.
 Together, we create bench strength in your organization, home grown talent that can grow with the business.